Description

 Invoices

 Invoice drafts are created in Severa.
 Integration transfers invoices from selected status into Visma Business as orders.
-Once orders are made as invoices in Visma Business and sent to customers, the sent status is updated back to Severa.
-Also when customer pays the invoice, the paid status is updated back to Severa.
+Once orders are made as invoices in Visma Business and sent to customers, the invoice status is updated in Severa as sent.
+When customer pays the invoice, the invoice status is updated in Severa as paid.
 Integration doesn't transfer attachments.

 Purchase orders